Sexy ‘Handmaid’s Tale’ Halloween Costume Causes Backlash

 — Jessica Valenti (@JessicaValenti) September 21, 2018

-“Over the last few hours, it has become obvious that our “Yandy Brave Red Maiden Costume” is being seen as a symbol of women’s oppression, rather than an expression of women’s empowerment,” said the statement from Yandy.
+“Over the last few hours, it has become obvious that our ‘Yandy Brave Red Maiden Costume’ is being seen as a symbol of women’s oppression, rather than an expression of women’s empowerment,” said the statement from Yandy.
 “This is unfortunate, as it was not our intention on any level.
 Given the sincere, heartfelt response, supported by numerous personal stories we’ve received, we are removing the costume from our site.”

 The red cloak from the television show has become an iconic feminist symbol.
 Since the show premiered, seeing the cloak at a protest has become a common sight, recently appearing during a protest against the Supreme Court nomination of Brett Kavanaugh, according to reports from Huffington Post.